 After the general asylum procedure, unaccompanied minors will go to a foster family, small-scale reception facility of Nidos Foundation, or a small-scale housing facility (kwv) of the COA.
 Around 20 young people from the age of 15 without residence permit live in a small-scale housing facility.
 The same applies to young people aged 13-14 years without residence permit for whom Nidos has no foster family available yet.
 We give them 24/7 support and guidance in their development into adulthood.
 Just like in the process reception centre, the young people get a food and living allowance and can cook their own meals.

 Unaccompanied minors are an extra vulnerable group and there is a great chance they will be confronted with human trafficking, honour-related violence, or child marriage.
-If Nidos establishes that the risk is great, we immediately place young people in 24/7 protected shelter.
-The COA has a number of protected reception facilities by Yadeborg and Xonar in the north and south of the Netherlands.
+If Nidos establishes that the risk is great, we immediately place young people in protected shelter.
+The COA has a protected reception facilitiy by Xonar in the south of the Netherlands.
 Here, we give young people a safe place to live, where they can settle down and work on their empowerment, competencies and future.

 Reception centres for extra guidance, support and supervision

 Some asylum seekers are unable to live independently in a reception centre.
 They have, for example, psychological problems, lack skills, or cause trouble.
 There are 2 reception centres for them: the reception centre for intensive guidance and support, and the enforcement and supervision centre.
 We can also refer asylum seekers to the Veldzicht Psychiatric and Forensic Centre.